 The top 10 evidence-based reasons for eating avocados every day

-Packed with almost 20 nutrients.
+Packed with 19 vitamins and nutrients.
 Avocados are a nutrient-dense fruit that plays a major role in healthy diets, contributing almost 20 vitamins, nutrients and phytonutrients.
 Also, avocados are an excellent source of healthy monounsaturated fats, are cholesterol-free and have naturally low levels of sugar and sodium.

 Why is nutrient density important?
 Nutrient dense foods give you the most nutrients for the fewest amount of calories.
 In other words, nutrient dense foods give you the “biggest bang for your buck.”

 Play a role in managing coronary heart disease.
 As part of a healthy diet, avocados may play a role in helping to manage conditions such as high blood cholesterol, a risk factor for heart disease.
 These effects are primarily because of avocado’s low saturated fats and high healthy monounsaturated and polyunsaturated fat content.
 Additionally, as this natural wholefood is low in sodium and a source of potassium, avocados may help to guard against high blood pressure, heart disease and stroke.